Our Founder

 Q. What have you found most frustrating?

 A. Relapse.
 It’s hard on the girl and on me.
-It’s just really hard when you’re so emotionally invested with each girl and you want it for them so much.
+It is just really hard when you are so emotionally invested with each girl and you want it for them so much.
 I find at these times, I have to rely on my faith more than ever and it reminds me that I cannot keep someone sober no matter how much I want to.

 Q. What have you found most surprising?